Safeguarding standards for children's contracted services

 The areas of Dorset’s safeguarding standards are:

-1. Policies to safeguard children and young people:
+1. Policies to safeguard children and young people include but are not limited to:

 1.1 Safeguarding policy